zorkow/empower25/slides.md

 * Since a simulation is an entire page they effecively take over
 * Similiar to navigation structure
 * But with considerably more fine-grained
-  * interaction
+  * localised interaction
-  * functional components
+  * multiple functional components
   * custom events